Rebecca Fitzgerald: Career and research

 Fitzgerald's postdoctoral work took place at the Department of Adult and Paediatric Gastroenterology at St Bartholomew's Hospital and at The Royal London School of Medicine and Dentistry, where she was supervised by Michael Farthing and funded by an MRC Clinical Scientist award.

-After her postdoctoral positions, Fitzgerald began her own research group at the MRC Cancer Unit in Cambridge.
+After her postdoctoral positions, Fitzgerald began her own research group at the MRC Cancer Unit in Cambridge in 2001, under the mentorship of Bruce Ponder and Ron Laskey.

 In 2004, Fitzgerald and her group developed Cytosponge, a novel screening test for Barrett's oesophagus, a common precursor to the often deadly cancer oesophageal adenocarcinoma.
 Cytosponge consists of a pill-sized capsule that contains a sponge, and is attached to a string.
 The capsule is swallowed, which expands into a sponge in the stomach.
 The sponge is then pulled out by the string, collecting cells from the oesophageal wall along the way.
 Subsequent biological analysis of the collected cells determines whether a patient has Barrett's.
 Cytosponge has been praised for its minimally invasive, economical design compared to the current standard for identifying Barrett's oesophagus, the endoscopy.
 The procedure has completed its third clinical trial, which saw it tested on 9,000 patients in the UK.
 The results of the BEST3 trial were published in The Lancet in summer 2020 showing that the Cytosponge-TFF3 test can identify ten times more people with Barrett's oesophagus than current GP care.

-Fitzgerald has contributed to the public dialogue regarding cancer research, having appeared on broadcasts for BBC Radio 4 and ABC Radio Australia.
+Cytosponge is now implemented in the NHS, with trials ongoing in Europe and US.
+A fourth major clinical trial BEST4 will enrol 120,000 patients to determine whether this test could reduce morbidity and mortality from oesophageal cancer is rolled out as a pro-active, population based screening programme.

-Fitzgerald is leading a new trial in collaboration with Owlstone Medical that will be testing the company's Breath Biopsy technology for detecting cancer.
+Fitzgerald is leading a trial in collaboration with Owlstone Medical that will be testing the company's Breath Biopsy technology for detecting cancer.
 Because early cancer symptoms can be quite vague, new technologies are needed to try and pin-point the signals that will lead to a diagnosis.
 This pilot study will capture and examine the volatile molecules found in breath in the hopes of identifying signatures of metabolites from cancer cells.
 The team hopes to collect samples from 1,500 individuals by 2021 and will compare signatures from people with different types of cancer to healthy individuals.

+In 2022 Fitzgerald led a review of cancer screening for the European Commission that led to new screening policy for EU member states.